The Great Locomotive Chase: Locomotives and rolling stock

 Disney rented the Inyo from Paramount Studios, who owned it at the time.
-Mason and Lafayette were rented from the B&O Railroad Museum, as were five Civil War era cars: Two coaches and a baggage car finished in bright yellow, and two iron ammunition cars.
+Mason and Lafayette were rented from the B&O Railroad Museum, as were five Civil War era cars: two coaches and a baggage car finished in bright yellow, and two iron ammunition cars.
 The studio also constructed five wooden boxcars which could be, and were, destroyed during the filming.

 The locomotives today

-As of March 2021, the two surviving locos from the chase, and the three which appeared in the film, were located as follows:
+As of March 2021, the two surviving locomotives from the chase, and the three which appeared in the film, were located as follows: